NiyaShao/ISSM-Documentation/docs/using-issm/miscellaneous/organizer.md

 %build an empty organizer object with a given repository
 ```

 To check the current state of `org`, the `disp()` function can be used.
-For example, `disp(org)` immediately after creating the above organizer will results in the following output
+For example, calling `disp(org)` immediately after creating the above organizer will results in the following output

 ```
 >> disp(org)